"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

-Library features include:
+The Library features include:

-- Create libraries containing nodes with monitoring objects from all over your configuration
+- Create Libraries containing nodes with monitoring objects from all over your configuration.

-- Show data from different PRTG probes in one library
+- Show data from different PRTG probes in one library.

-- Show different branches of your device tree right next to each other
+- Show different branches of your device tree right next to each other.

-- Arrange sensors in a tree-like view regardless of which device they are running on
+- Arrange sensors in a tree-like view regardless of which device they are running on.

-- Filter your entire tree (or parts of it) for sensor type, state, or tag, showing only matching sensors
+- Filter your entire tree (or parts of it) for sensor type, state, or tag, showing only matching sensors.

 PRTG comes with several pre-configured standard libraries, which you can use right away.
 You can also change or delete them, if you like.
 The following libraries are automatically created when you install PRTG for the first time (visible for the PRTG Administrator user).
-Some of them will be initially empty, but as you add more sensors, they will be filled automatically according to the filter settings defined for the nodes of the libraries:
+Some of them will initially be empty, but as you add more sensors, they will be filled automatically according to the filter settings defined for the nodes of the libraries:

 - All bandwidth sensors